How to Safely Celebrate Memorial Day WeekendMay 22, 2020

 Memorial Day Weekend has become a big shopping holiday in the US, with numerous stores offering deals to customers.
 If you like to shop during this time for gifts or even just for yourself, prioritize online options to minimize your exposure.
 If you are more of an “I need to feel the fabric” type of person, be mindful of the social distancing requirements of stores that are open for limited business at this time.
 Wear a mask, be patient, and remember that retail staff are doing their best.
 Also, give yourself extra time for your shopping excursion so you don’t feel the need to rush.
 You can find deals on the websites of all your favorite brands, even ROKiT Phones.
 We are offering a special Memorial Day Kit to go with your purchase of a ROKiT Phone.
 Check out the details on our homepage.

-When making your plans for this Memorial Day Weekend, remember to prioritize your safety as well as the safety of others.
+When planning things to do on Memorial Day Weekend, remember to prioritize your safety as well as the safety of others.
 Social distancing does not have to mean a lack of fun, just be mindful of your surroundings.
 To those who have lost loved ones while serving, please know that our thoughts are with you.
 We wish you and your families a safe, healthy, and enjoyable weekend!